Future Electric Cars: 10 Things to Expect in 5 Years

 Don’t take our word that this car is special; the Bolt was named 2017 Motor Trend Car of the Year, the 2017 North American Car of the Year and an Automobile Magazine 2017 All-Star plus it is listed in Time Magazine’s Best 25 Inventions of 2016.

 Henrik Fisker is the man behind the EMotion.
 You might remember his name as the one responsible for designing the Aston Martin DB9 or BMW Z8.
-What makes the Emotion unique is that this car has an over 400-mile range.
+What makes the Emotion unique is that this car has an over 400 miles of range.

 Aside from that, you’ll also be sure to spot the 24-inch wheels which make it abundantly clear this car wants to play.
 With a top speed of 161 mph, this isn’t your typical electric car, but more of a sports car instead.